When Can an Officer Search Your Car?

 A recent case covered in the Miami Herald illustrates what happens after an unlawful search and seizure: Miami-Dade police officers pulled over a car after the driver cut off the patrol vehicle.
 The officers seized several guns, including assault-style rifles, almost $20,000 in cash, suspected marijuana oil and alleged prescription-strength narcotics.
 The driver and his wife insisted that they had permits for the guns (they did) and that the cash was from the wife’s cash-heavy job as an exotic dancer.
 Because the officer never received permission to search the car, and had no probable cause to believe a crime was committed, the prosecutor was forced to drop all charges related to the guns and suspected drugs, and the police department was ordered to pay the legal bills of the driver and his wife.

-If you or a loved one have been arrested or charged with a crime in Florida, find out your rights and defenses by contacting the experienced and knowledgeable Vero Beach criminal defense lawyer Keith Bregoff for a free consultation at 772-492-8967.
+If you or a loved one have been arrested or charged with a crime in Florida, find out your rights and defenses by contacting the experienced and knowledgeable Vero Beach criminal defense lawyer the Law Office of Keith Bregoff for a free consultation at 772-492-8967.